ga-wdi-boston/rails-api-bdd/README.md

 ### Code-along: `Article` Model Spec

+**User Story** As a user, I want to see the comments associated with an article.
+**User Story** As a user, I want comments to be deleted when an article is deleted.

 In [spec/models/articles_spec.rb](spec/models/articles_spec.rb), we will need to write tests to check for the following:

 1. Articles can have many comments.
 1. If an article is destroyed, its associated comments must also be destroyed.

-Our first step will be to modify our feature tests to account for these new requirements.
+Our first step will be to create feature tests to account for these new requirements.
+Create a new file: `spec/requests/article_comments_spec.rb`.

 ### Lab: Write `Article` Model and Run the Specs